 This audience can be based off an email list, segments of your Facebook Pixel or any conversion goals you have set up.
 Facebook matches these users with Facebook profiles then finds similarities in demographics, interests, behaviors, etc. Lastly, Facebook uses these finding to generate a list of similar Facebook users which you can target in your campaigns.

 6. Keep an eye on Facebook’s location options

-An often overlooked targeting criteria is Facebook’s more granular location targeting options.
+An often overlooked targeting criterion is Facebook’s more granular location targeting options.
 It’s important to keep this in mind while creating your campaigns and use the targeting option that makes the most sense for your business.

-Take for example, a local service business operating only in downtown SF.
+Take, for example, a local service business operating only in downtown SF.
 You wouldn’t want to be targeting people visiting for the weekend, or commuting in for work.

 7. Speak to your audience